-Worby wealth Management a Trusted Regina Financial Advisor talks about being a quality financial advisor.
+Worby Wealth Management a Trusted Regina Financial Advisor talks about what you can expect from him as your financial advisor.

 I spend a lot of time figuring out how to add value to my clients.
 I read many articles on a daily basis trying to understand people’s money management issues both psychologically and mathematically.
-I have seen good, bad and ugly in the world of investment and here are 5 things I have integrated into my practice as I think they add value and I think you should look for these qualities in your advisor:
+I have seen good, bad and ugly in the world of investment and here are 5 things I have integrated into my practice as I think they add value :

 I don’t think it’s out of line to treat a new advisor kind of like they are interviewing for a job.
 I often think of myself as a household’s Chief Financial Officer – you are the CEO; you’re the one making decisions and ultimately responsible.
 But within the realm of investments and money management services, I give recommendations for my clients’ consideration.